Maryland Landlord Tenant Rights

 In addition to having laws that address general issues like repairs and security deposits, most states, including Maryland, grant rights and responsibilities about things like lock changes and a landlord’s right to entry.
 See the topics below for more information.

-Landlord Right to Entry in Maryland
+Landlord Right To Entry in Maryland

 Maryland landlords have broad rights to enter rental property for purposes reasonably related to the rental agreement, primarily maintenance and inspections.
 There are no laws regulating specific reasons for entry or specific amounts of advance notice, so the lease usually controls in most situations.
 A landlord can enter without permission or notice in an emergency.